You can rebuild the Windows operating system in the event of a disaster.

 Windows Operating System

-Use Windows installation discs, CD, required service packs and hotfixes to install the Windows operating system.
+Use Windows installation media required service packs and hotfixes to install the Windows operating system.

 Windows File System Agent

-Use Windows File System Agent installation disk to install the Windows File System Agent.
+Use Windows File System Agent installation media to install the Windows File System Agent.

 Use the Disk Management utility to record the volumes and sizes of the hard drives in the system, which are needed to recreate the disk configuration in case of hard drive failure.
 Hard drives must be configured before restoring System State or file system data.